vagnerzampieri/nodejs-examples/README.md

 ### Examples
  - file `notes.md` has a lot of examples

+### Useful commands
+ - see github.com/vagnerzampieri/cheatsheets/blob/master/javascript.md, there are commands to Node.js and npm.

 #### Use exports without ES6
  - `node example-1/index.js` or `node example-1/index2.js`